 MULTIPLE MAKEOVERS Safeway is to close its Solano Avenue store for six months in order to remodel.
 The store, at 1500 Solano across the border in Albany, serves the north Berkeley community.
 [Correction, 9:00pm: Safeway on Solano is not closing imminently.
 Plans for a complete rebuild will be coming before the City of Albany in the next month or so.
 A date for the start of construction has not been determined.]
 Safeway’s Shattuck Avenue store will close on Saturday March 17th for 5-6 months in order to undergo a makeover.
 (We apologize for the error in our reporting on the Safeway in Albany.
 Probably shows that we should stick to Berkeley and what we know!)

-On Friday March 2, three men were shot at around 6:21pm in the 2200 block of Bonar Street.
-The shootings came from a car that stopped near a group of at least five males standing outside, who may have been involved in a dice game.
-The three victims sustained non-life threatening injuries.
+On Friday, March 2, three men were shot at around 6:21 p.m. in the 2200 block of Bonar Street.
+The gunfire came from a car that stopped near a group of at least five males standing outside, who may have been involved in a dice game.
+Three victims sustained non-life-threatening injuries.

-Two days later, at about 12:51 am on Sunday March 4, two suspects approached and shot at a group of about five men on 7th Street at Addison.
-BPD patrol officers responded and found the victims at Sixth and Bancroft Way as they were trying to leave the area.
+Two days later, at about 12:51 a.m.
+Sunday, March 4, two suspects approached and shot at a group of about five men on Seventh Street at Addison.
+Berkeley Police patrol officers responded and found the victims at Sixth and Bancroft Way as they were trying to leave the area.
 Three of the victims sustained gunshot wounds, none of which were deemed life threatening.

-Both of the incidents are still under investigation by BPD. … Continue reading »
+Both of the incidents are still under investigation by the Berkeley Police Department. … Continue reading »

 Expectations that many members of the Berkeley community would turn up at the public comment part of a closed session of the City Council Monday night to express their views on the recent incident concerning Berkeley Police Chief Michael Meehan were not met.